Efficiency effectiveness framework: how to audit your work and focus on what matters

-Why was the busiest person in the office the least productive?
+The efficiency effectiveness framework: why the busiest person in the office is often the least productive

 You answer every email within fifteen minutes, batch your tasks like a machine, and still leave the office feeling like you moved nothing forward.
 Peter Drucker identified this trap decades ago when he drew a line between doing things right and doing the right things [1].
-Microsoft’s 2024 Work Trend Index reported that 68% of workers lack sufficient uninterrupted focus time, yet report being “always busy” [2].
+Microsoft’s 2024 Work Trend Index reported that 68% of people don’t have enough uninterrupted focus time during the workday, yet report being “always busy” [2].
 The efficiency effectiveness framework solves this by giving you a personal efficiency audit system to distinguish speed from direction – so you stop optimizing tasks that don’t matter.

 Efficiency is the measure of how quickly and resourcefully a task is completed, independent of whether that task contributes to meaningful goals.